bobanetwork/boba_legacy/boba_examples/truffle-erc20/README.md

 ## Step 2: Testing your contract

 Woot!
 It's time to test our contract.
-Since the JSON RPC provider URL (for Boba Rinkeby) has already been specified in your Truffle config file, all we need to do next is run the test command.
+Since the JSON RPC provider URL (for Boba Goerli) has already been specified in your Truffle config file, all we need to do next is run the test command.
 Run:

 ```sh
 yarn test:integration